Akash-Kr-Verma/FUZE/README.md

 This project is licensed under the MIT License.

 Contact
-For any inquiries or feedback, please contact [Your Name] at [your-email@example.com].
+For any inquiries or feedback, please contact  at [akash.kverma101@gmail.com].

-Thank you for using [Project Name]!
+Thank you for using [Fuze]!
 We hope you enjoy your experience.